Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/display-bindings.md

 # Display bindings

 It can be useful for the user to know what an Action is currently bound to (taking any potentially active rebindings into account) while rebinding UIs, and for on-screen hints while the app is running.
-You can use [`InputBinding.effectivePath`](xref:UnityEngine.InputSystem.InputBinding) to get the currently active path for a Binding (which returns [`overridePath`](xref:UnityEngine.InputSystem.InputBinding) if set, or otherwise returns [`path`](xref:UnityEngine.InputSystem.InputBinding)).
+You can use [`InputBinding.effectivePath`](xref:UnityEngine.InputSystem.InputBinding) to get the currently active path for a binding (which returns [`overridePath`](xref:UnityEngine.InputSystem.InputBinding) if set, or otherwise returns [`path`](xref:UnityEngine.InputSystem.InputBinding)).

 The easiest way to retrieve a display string for an action is to call [`InputActionRebindingExtensions.GetBindingDisplayString`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions) which is an extension method for [`InputAction`](xref:UnityEngine.InputSystem.InputAction).